troperville

 • Gilligan Cut: Used, along with most other cut gags, in "Time Keeps on Skippin'"

-• It was used in the new season 6 episode as well, where the crew stumble upon a bus filled with skeletons of dead people.
+• In "The Mutants Are Revolting", the crew stumbles upon a bus filled with skeletons of dead people.
 When Zoidberg shoves the bones off of a bed, the Professor scolds Zoidberg for desecrating the bones of the dead people.
-However, when Amy says that she found a safe, cut to Farnsworth using a skull to break into the safe
+However, when Amy says that she found a safe, cut to Farnsworth using a skull to break into the safe.

 • Girl on Girl Is Hot: Titanius Anglesmith (Bender) and Greyfarn's (Farnsworth) opinion on Leegola (Leela) and Gynecaladriel (Amy) making out in Bender's Game.